junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 “angel walking the earth for the first time in 2000 years” because every time he did, the memory is wiped (confirmed by Naomi in ~S08E19)

-### 64.【destiel】S05E18 “last person look at me like that, I got laid”
+### 64.【destiel】S05E18 "last person look at me like that, I got laid"

 Dean: “Cas, not for nothing, but the last person who looked at me like that…I got laid.”